 In common with other Pinaceae pines bear separate male and female cones on the same tree, the male cones falling soon after releasing pollen.
-Following pollination the colourful female cones ripen over two years, eventually opening to release seeds with a lightly attached wing which helps to slow their descent and therefore aid dispersal away from the parent tree.
+Following pollination the female cones ripen over two years, eventually opening to release the winged seeds.